US Citizen Kidnapped in Niger Rescued in Military Operation

 “This American citizen is safe and is now in the care of the U.S. Department of State.
 No U.S military personnel were injured during the operation,” the department said in a statement.

+SEAL Team 6, along with other members of a joint special operations force, conducted the rescue, according to U.S. officials with knowledge of the operation.
+The officials were not authorized to publicly discuss the operation and spoke on condition of anonymity to provide details .

-President Donald Trump said in a tweet that it was a “Big win for our very elite U.S. Special Forces today” and that details would come later.
-Secretary of State Mike Pompeo said the rescue by “some of our bravest and most skilled warriors” underscores the U.S. commitment “to the safe return of all U.S. citizens taken captive.”
+President Donald Trump said in a tweet that “courageous soldiers” had pulled off a “daring nighttime rescue operation” and also told reporters that “it was something that had to get done because they were playing with American citizens.”
+Secretary of State Mike Pompeo said in a statement that the rescue by “some of our bravest and most skilled warriors” underscores the U.S. commitment “to the safe return of all U.S. citizens taken captive.”

 Niger has faced a growing number of attacks by extremists linked to both the Islamic State group and to al-Qaida.
 The kidnapping comes two months after IS-linked militants killed six French aid workers and their Niger guide while they were visiting a wildlife park east of the capital.